 Gary Bronstein is a Team Leader of the firm's Financial Services team.
-Mr. Bronstein provides a broad spectrum of strategic advice to financial institution and public company clients.
+Gary provides a broad spectrum of strategic advice to financial institution and public company clients.
 He concentrates on initial public offerings and other specialized public and private capital raising transactions, mergers and acquisitions, proxy contests, and a host of other corporate and securities law matters that arise during the life of clients.

-Some highlights of Mr. Bronstein's career include representing dozens of corporate clients with public and private equity and debt financings; assisting in the structuring, negotiation and completion of dozens of merger transactions involving both public and private companies; representing both corporate clients and dissident shareholders in defending against and waging proxy contests; representing several fintech and start-up companies on a variety of transactions, including corporate mergers and several rounds of equity and debt financings; and leading multiple internal investigations of financial fraud involving management of private and public company clients.
+Some highlights of Gary's career include representing dozens of corporate clients with public and private equity and debt financings; assisting in the structuring, negotiation and completion of dozens of merger transactions involving both public and private companies; representing both corporate clients and dissident shareholders in defending against and waging proxy contests; representing several fintech and start-up companies on a variety of transactions, including corporate mergers and several rounds of equity and debt financings; and leading multiple internal investigations of financial fraud involving management of private and public company clients.

 Represented Beneficial Bancorp, Inc. (“Beneficial” – NASDAQ: BNCL) in its $1.5 billion merger with and into WSFS Financial Corporation (“WSFS” – NASDAQ: WSFS), in one of the largest bank mergers announced in the U.S. in 2018.

 Represented Audubon Savings Bank in its merger with William Penn Bancorp, Inc., the holding company for William Penn Bank.

 Represented William Penn Bancorporation in connection with its second-step conversion and reorganization.
 The gross offering proceeds raised from the public offering was $126.4 million.